(Copyright 2017, adoption101.com) Go to Adoption101.com home page

-There are two primary reasons why international adoptions have declined in recent years (in fact, almost 50% in the last six years).
+There are two primary reasons why international adoptions have declined in recent years.
 One is that the agencies which are legally permitted to perform international adoptions have declined in number due to an international treaty called the Hague Adoption Convention.
 The Hague has strict requirements on which agencies are permitted to do international adoptions, and many of the agencies doing them previously are now barred from doing so.
 (The Hague's requirements, and how to see if an agency is Hague accredited, is discussed below).

 The second reason international adoption is not as prevalent as before is that there are less children available internationally, at least those that Americans seem to deem "adoptable."
 In prior years, many of the children available were in a category many adoptive parents desired: young, healthy, and perhaps satisfying a desire to match the adoptive parents' own ethnic group.
 As the years have passed, however, many of the countries that were traditionally a source of international adoptions are now finding homes for their parentless children within their own country.
 This frequently means the children made available for international adoption are significantly older, or have a special need of some sort.
 This is not true of all international adoptions, but is increasingly becoming the case.
 For this reason, many adoptive parents who are open to adopting an older child, and/or a child of a minority ethnic heritage, are now turning to domestic adoption, and the waiting children in our own country, where no international travel is required, and the adoptions are virtually free to the adoptive parents (as they are underwritten by our government to find homes for these children).
 For more information on the adoption of waiting children, please visit our "Waiting Children" seminar.

-This not to say that international adoption is still not the preferred route for some adoptive parents, and it remains an excellent adoption option for many.
+This not to say that international adoption is still not the preferred route for some adoptive parents, and it remains an adoption option for those with a particular mindset.
 Let's look at how international adoption works, and how to give yourself the best chance of a successful one.
 Because international adoptions are inherently more complex than most domestic ones (because you are dealing with your state's adoption laws, the laws of the foreign country, international treaties like the Hague, and U.S. visa and immigration issues), it is critical to go into the process fully informed.

 How to avoid problems in an international adoption